NeuralEnsemble/cobrawap/pipeline/stage02_processing/README.md

-# Stage 2 - Preprocessing
+# Stage 2 - Processing
 This stage prepares the data for analysis.
 The user can select the required pre-processing steps depending on the data and analysis objectives.

 [config template](config_template.yaml)